Al Flair

 In one-season career, Flair was a .200 hitter (6-for-30) with three runs and two RBI in 10 games, including two doubles, one triple, and one stolen base.
 He did not hit a home run.

+Flair played first base for the New Orleans Pelicans, a Pittsburgh Pirates farm team, in the Double-A Southern Association for several years following WWII, where he was the team's leading home-run hitter.
+Following his retirement from baseball he became a referee in college basketball games.

 Flair died in his home of New Orleans, Louisiana, in 1988.